hermensbas/cmangos-issues-wiki/spawn_group.md

 ## spawn_group_spawn

 Id - Spawn Group ID
 Guid - Guid in Creature or GameObject table, used as DbGuid in core, due to SpawnGroups automatically using Dynamic Guid system (when spawned, has unique guid)
+SlotId - Formation Slot, -1 for gameobjects or creatures that are not in formation but part of a spawn group.

 ---
 ## spawn_group_entry